-Good governance for which people cherish, is not possible to accomplish in the existing political reality.
-Perkiness of an aware citizens group who will be aware to establish and protect their rights i.e will play their role as attentive concierges in the state including all spheres of the society are needed for this.
-At the same time, they will play their role as pressure groups on the government, the policy makers and the different services providing institutions.
-SHUJAN is trying this to organize the aware, active, and clamorous citizens.
-Because, like famous American justice Francis Frankfurter…, SHUJAN also believes on “No other post in the state is as important as citizens”.
+Good governance – which people cherish – is currently not feasible in the existing political reality.
+An aware citizens group mindful to establish and protect their rights i.e. play their role as attentive concierges in the state, including all spheres of society, are crucial to this end.
+At the same time, these citizens act as a pressure group on the government, policy makers and different service-providing institutions.
+SHUJAN is trying to organize this aware, active, and vocal citizenry.
+As former Associate Justice of the Supreme Court of the United States, Felix Frankfurter, famously declared, SHUJAN also believes that “No office in the land is more important than that of being a citizen.”

-In his inaugural speech M Hafiz Uddin Khan said, “There prevail laws and rules in the country but no good governance.
-Political party is must for democratic country.
-But, instead of democracy, there prevails patriarchy in the country.”
-“We, SHUJAN, have been moving to establish good governance in Bangladesh for long time resulting building awareness among the people”, he added.
+In his inaugural speech, M. Hafiz Uddin Khan stated, “Laws and rules prevail in the country but not good governance.
+Political parties are a must for a democratic country.
+But, instead of democracy, patriarchy prevails in the country.”
+“We, SHUJAN, have been moving to establish good governance in Bangladesh for a long time resulting in building awareness among the people,” he added.

-Citing his experience, former chief election commissioner Abu Hena said the service delivery of the public administration has degraded as deputy commissioners now work at the instructions from the lawmakers although they are supposed to work as per the law.
-“Good governance is necessary for the best government, democracy, democratic country and its people,” he said.
+Citing his prior experience, former chief election commissioner Abu Hena said the service delivery of the public administration has degraded as deputy commissioners now work at the instructions of lawmakers, although they are supposed to work as per the law.
+“Good governance is necessary for the best government, democracy, democratic country and its people,” Hena related.

-SHUJAN secretary Dr. Badiul Alam Majumdar said political parties should immediately reach a consensus about a poll-time government to ensure that future elections were fair, competitive and participatory.
-“Judged by what we know from Bangladesh’s history, it cannot be said with certainty that future elections will be free of rigging and the administration, law enforcement agencies and the election commission will be free of partisanship,” he said.
+SHUJAN secretary, Dr. Badiul Alam Majumdar, declared political parties should immediately reach a consensus about a poll-time government to ensure that future elections were fair, competitive and participatory.
+“Judged by what we know from Bangladesh’s history, it cannot be said with certainty that future elections will be free of rigging and the administration, law enforcement agencies, and the election commission will be free of partisanship,” he asserted.

-Dhaka University Professor Robayet Ferdous said in the new development paradigm, per-capita income is not the only indicator.
-Today development means the rule of law, freedom of the judiciary, women’s empowerment which cannot be quantified but are under development.
+Dhaka University Professor Robayet Ferdous indicated that within the new development paradigm, per-capita income is not the sole indicator.
+Today, development means the rule of law, freedom of the judiciary, and women’s empowerment; the latter unable to be quantified and currently under development.

-Professor, University of Dhaka, Asif Nazrul told, “Most of the organization conduct their activities in accordance with the existing situation but SHUJAN is exceptional in this regard.
-SHUJAN is aware and clamor in everywhere against ill practice without taking under consideration who are in power”.
+Professor at University of Dhaka, Asif Nazrul declared, “Most of the organizations conduct their activities in accordance with the existing situation, but SHUJAN is exceptional in this regard.
+SHUJAN is aware and clamor in everywhere against ill practice without taking into consideration who are in power.”

-“Neutral people like SHUJAN should play vital role in the present context of democracy because country people desire democracy.
-Instead of democracy patriarchy prevails everywhere in the country”, said Ashfaqu Kaysar.
+“Neutral people like SHUJAN should play a vital role in the present context of democracy because country people desire democracy.
+Instead of democracy, patriarchy prevails everywhere in the country”, affirmed Ashfaqu Kaysar.

-In the working session, SHUJAN leaders from all over the country participated in the discussion on the organizational report and proposed national charter.
+In the working session, SHUJAN leaders from all Bangladesh participated in the discussion on the organizational report and proposed a national charter.
 An executive committee comprised of 21 members was formed through the council session.
-M Hafiz Uddin Khan and Dr. Badiul Alam Majumdar were unanimously elected as president and secretary of SHUJAN for the next two years respectively.
-The new executive committee expressed their gratefulness to all and sought cordial cooperation from all to run the organizational activities smoothly.
-The convention came to a happy end through a colourful cultural ceremony.
+M. Hafiz Uddin Khan and Dr. Badiul Alam Majumdar were unanimously elected as president and secretary of SHUJAN for the next two years respectively.
+The new executive committee expressed their gratitude to all and sought cordial cooperation to run the organizational activities smoothly.
+The convention came to a cheerful end through a lively and cultural closing ceremony.